-Over the counter medicines, natural health products and vaccines Consult your healthcare team:
+Over the counter medicines, natural health products and vaccines Consult your health care to great.

+Consult your healthcare team:

 - if you intend to take any other medication (with or without a prescription) or natural health products. - if you need to receive a vaccine.

 This could decrease your treatment's efficacy or increase its side effects.

-• Always have on hand the complete list of your medications
+Always have on hand the complete list of your medications